Yellowstone National Park is known for big skies, clean air and sunny days that all add up to nighttime skies that are filled with brilliant stars.

 Seasoned professional business owner, photographer and instructor who is passionate about all things photographable.
 I am a dark sky defender and member of the International Dark Sky Association.
 The night sky is disappearing worldwide at an alarming pace.
 As a dark sky defender I am dedicated to advocating for its conservation and protection.
 The brilliance of the Milky Way isn’t the only reason to protect dark skies.
 What else is at risk ?

 While specializing in capturing all things looking up, my photography is a collaboration of astrophotography, cityscapes, abstracts and landscapes.
-I am a global traveller and have taught, led and organized numerous photography workshops, clinics and classes throughout the US .
+I am a global traveler and have taught, led and organized numerous photography workshops, clinics and classes throughout the US .

 Photography has always been a way for me to slow down my life, a way to stop and reflect on what is important.
 A time to refuel, refresh and recharge – I am grateful for it in my life.